open-neuroscience/FENS-2022/index.markdown

 #share-title: "Dean Attali - R-Shiny consultant"
 #share-description: "R-Shiny developer and consultant with a MSc in Bioinformatics and a Bachelor of Computer Science.
 Previously a software engineer at Google, IBM, and Wish.com."
 #support_promo_box: true
-cover-img:
+#cover-img:
-  - "/assets/Logos/banner.png" : "Banner"
+#  - "/assets/Logos/banner.png" : "Banner"
 ---

 <div>